Alex-1337/LaneTCA/README.md

 ```

 ## :rose: Acknowledge
-We express our gratitude to the authors for their outstanding work. [here](https://github.com/dongkwonjin/RVLD)
+We express our gratitude to the authors for their outstanding work.
+[Recursive Video Lane Detection](https://github.com/dongkwonjin/RVLD)